 Supporters of the School of the Americas claim that the school has substantially increased trade between Latin American nations and the United States.
 Latin American nations are among the leading exporters of natural minerals and raw materials in the world (Schoultz 158).
-For example, in 1985, 37.3% of oil imported into the United States came from Latin American nations (Shoultz 158).
-Also, the United States’ supply of iron ore such as cobalt, platinum, and nickel are primarily exported from Argentina, Chile, and Columbia (Shoultz 149-152).
-Charles E. Wilhem, Commander and Chief of U.S. Southern Command Center for the Marine Corp, testified before Congress in 1999 stating, “Importance of Latin America and the Caribbean to the United States has not diminished… Economic predications [say] that by 2010 U.S. trade with the region will exceed that with Europe and Japan combined” (United States, Testimony 1).
+For Example, in 1985, 37.3% of oil imported into the United States came from Latin American nations (158).
+Also, the United States’ supply of iron ore such as cobalt, platinum, and nickel are primarily exported from Argentina, Chile, and Columbia (149-152).
+Charles E. Wilhem, Commander and Chief of U.S. Southern Command Center for the Marine Corp, testified before congress in 1999 stating, “Importance of Latin America and the Caribbean to the United States has not diminished… Economic predications [say] that by 2010 U.S. trade with the region will exceed that with Europe and Japan combined” (Capital Hill Hearing Testimony 1).
 Wilhem’s statement illustrates that there is a correlation between economic prosperity in Latin American nations and the United States’ interest in those nations.
 The School of the Americas has been on the forefront of ensuring the protection of these U.S. interests.

 The creation of an international school, such as the School of the Americas, is an extension of the U.S. trade policies.
 Training Latin American militaries to maintain an environment conducive to U.S. trade benefits U.S. economic interests in that region.
 As author Lars Schoultz pointed out, “It was highly rational, therefore, for the U.S. policy makers to be concerned about the security of U.S. mineral supplies from Latin America” (158).
 According to Schoultz, it is understandable that the United States would train Latin American militaries to protect the revenue benefited from crops and minerals obtained from those nations.

 Robert Bowman recently wrote, “How many times have we done it in Nicaragua and all the other banana republics in Latin Americas?
-We replaced them [popular leaders] with murderous tyrants who would sell out and control their own people so that the wealth of the land could be taken by Domino Sugar, the United Fruit Company, Folgers, and Chiquita Bananas” (2).
+We replaced them [popular leaders] with murderous tyrants who would sell out and control their own people so that the wealth of the land could be taken by Domino Sugar, the United Fruit Company, Folgers, and Chiquita Bananas” (Bowman 2).
 Bowman confirms the moral depravity that is inherent in U.S. economics policies towards Latin American nations.
-Consider the 1973 C.I.A. sponsored Chilean group with resulted in the assassination of elected president Salvador Allend (Aued 1; “Country Sheets” 2).
+Consider the 1973 C.I.A. sponsored Chilean group with resulted in the assassination of elected president Salvador Allend (Aued 1; “Country Sheets for Close it Down Fast” 2).
 C.I.A reports reveal that Allende was assassinated because of his unwavering views promoting socialism and anti-capitalism, which affected U.S. trade with Chile (Jost 6; Aued 1).
-Blake Aued alleges that “The C.I.A. organized Allende’s assassination and installed General Augusto Pinochet as dictator….
-[Pinochet was] a right-winged dictator or junta who will oppress the will of the people and institute economic policies friendly to U.S. corporations” (Aued 1).
-Out of thirty high-ranking officers responsible for the assassination of Allende, ten were graduates of the School of the Americas (“Country Sheets” 2).
+Blake Aued alleges that, “The C.I.A. organized Allende’s assassination and installed General Augusto Pinochet as dictator… [Pinochet was] a right-winged dictator or junta who will oppress the will of the people and institute economic policies friendly to U.S. corporations” (Aued 1).
+Out of thirty high-ranking officers responsible for the assassination of Allende, ten were graduates of the School of the Americas (“Country Sheets for Close it Down Fast” 2).

 During his sixteen-year dictatorship over Chile, General Pinochet was responsible for 3,000 civilian murders and the imprisonment of over 130,000 political dissidents (Jost 6).
 The alleged U.S. policy of training military assassins to benefit corporate interests in the 1973 Chilean conflict was anything but democratic.
 Years later the American sponsored military takeover of the Chilean government is known as the “the dirty wars” because of the gross number of civilians killed during the conflict (Jost 6).